cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 *.browserlistrc*, *.eslintrc*, *.flowconfig* and *.stylelintrc* are configurations for front end assets of *default* theme.

+None of these are mandatory for a mdcms theme.
+The only required file is *autoload.php* in root path of a mdcms theme.
+See next section for more information.

 ## *autoload.php*

-This PHP script is the only mandatory file of a mdcms theme.
-The script should always locate in the root path of a mdcms theme.
+Project structure of a mdcms is very liberal.
+This PHP script is the only mandatory file for a mdcms theme.
+The script should always locate in root path of a mdcms theme.
 You may either implement required functions within it or load another PHP script.

 ## Required Functions